This page contains affiliate links. Please read our disclosure for more info.

 We’re not serious art buffs and didn’t recognise any of the artists, but it was a pleasant place to wander, especially as there was only one other person there.

 While I don’t think it’s a must-see, tickets have a combined entrance with Palazzo Barberini in the centre, which is well worth visiting for its extensive collection including some stunning Caravaggio paintings.
+It made our list of the best untouristy things to do in Rome.

-Palazzo Corsini is at Via della Lungara, 10.
-Combined entrance with Palazzo Barberini is €12 (valid for 10 days).
-It’s open from Wednesday to Monday from 8.30 am to 7 pm.
-Closed Tuesdays.
+Details: Palazzo Corsini is at Via della Lungara, 10.
+Combined entrance with Palazzo Barberini is €15 adults/ free for children (valid for 20 days).
+Open Tuesday to Sunday from 10am – 7pm.
+Closed Mondays.

-Trastevere’s botanical garden is another hidden gem behind Palazzo Corsini.
 It’s a peaceful retreat from the city on the lower slopes of Janiculum Hill and is a lovely place to wander amongst the palms and pines.

 It’s at its best in spring (the rose garden had withered in June), but there was still plenty to explore including a sensory herb garden, medicinal plants, carnivorous plants, and tropical greenhouse.